‘a densely packed postmodern story that is a rich and kaleidoscopic vision of Latin America’s most destitute and

-Renato Cisneros (Lima, 1976) is a well-known journalist, broadcaster and blogger in Peru, where he directed and presented various news programs on radio and TV.
-Having already published several books of poetry and a few novels, in 2015 he voluntarily stepped down from his life as a broadcaster to concentrate fully on his writing.
-La distancia que nos separa (The Distance Between Us) was published as a result of this.
-It has sold over 35,000 copies in Peru alone and has been very highly praised by the Peruvian as well as international press.
-Distance was shortlisted for the Mario Vargas Llosa Biannual Award, longlisted for the Prix Médicis (2017) and was the winner of the Prix Transfuge Du Meilleur Roman De Littérature Hispanophone (2017).
-Its sequel, Dejarás la tierra (You Shall Leave Your Homeland) is already a best-seller in Spain and Latin America and will be published by Charco Press in 2020.
+Renato Cisneros (Lima, 1976) is a well-known journalist, broadcaster and writer in Peru, where he presents current affairs programmes on radio and TV.
+Having published a number of books of poetry and two novels, in 2015 he stepped back from his career as a broadcaster to fully concentrate on his writing.
+The Distance Between Us has sold over 35,000 copies in Peru alone and has been lauded in the Peruvian and international press.
+The Distance Between Us was shortlisted for the Second Mario Vargas Llosa Biannual Award, longlisted for the Prix Médicis (2017) and was the winner of the Prix Transfuge du Meilleur Roman de Littérature Hispanique (2017).
+A prequel, Dejarás la tierra is already a bestseller in Spain and Latin America and will be published by Charco Press in 2020.
 Renato Cisneros lives in Madrid.

 Margarita García Robayo

 Margarita García Robayo (Cartagena, Colombia, 1980) is the author of three novels, a book of autobiographical essays and several collections of short stories, including Cosas peores (Worse Things), which obtained the prestigious Casa de las Américas Prize in 2014.
 Her work has appeared in several anthologies such as Región: cuento político latinoamericano (Political Latin American Short Stories) and Childless Parents.
 In 2013 she was awarded a Literary Creation Grant from the Han Nefkens Foundation and the Pompeu Fabra University.
 Her books have been published in Latin America as well as in Spain, and have been translated into French, Portuguese, Italian, Hebrew, and Chinese.
 She lives in Buenos Aires, Argentina.